-As part of a strategy that includes funding to existing service providers in the county to maintain and enhance the services they provide, the OPCC has worked with the Daisy Programme to provide a sexual violence support service in the Breckland District, known as the Rowan Project.
+As part of a strategy that includes funding to existing service providers in the county to maintain and enhance the services they provide, the OPCChas worked with the One-to-One Project to provide sexual violence support service in the District of West and North Norfolk.
 This two-year initial pilot was launched during the Covid-19 Pandemic and responded to need and where there were gaps in local specialist provision as identified through the OPCC's sexual violence service needs assessment.